woc-hack/inflection-points/data/README.md

 Data output from scripts and details on da server data.

-## Data for Changepoint Analysis
+## Time Series Data on the World of Code Servers

-WoC timeseries data is kept on the da servers due to its size.
-They can be found with `ls /da?_data/play/inflection[-_]points` (spread across several da servers).
+WoC time series data was created on the `da` servers and a copy remains there.
+The data files can be found with `ls /da?_data/play/inflection[-_]points` (spread across several `da` servers).
 Regardless of server location, data is grouped by directory name as defined below:

--  **auth-and-comm_data_[RS]**: Timeseries data for number of commits per month (nCommits) and number of unique authors per month (nAuthors).
+- **auth-and-comm_data_[RS]**: Time series data for number of commits per month (nCommits) and number of unique authors per month (nAuthors).
     - Source: [data_to_timeseries.sh](../scripts/data_to_timeseries.sh)
 - **P2c_auth-and-comm_data_S**: Same as *auth-and-comm_data_[RS]*, but commits are retrieved using `P2c` rather than `p2c`.
 This single character change yields a drastically different output.
 Instead of retrieving the commits associated with a single project (`p2c`), `P2c` retrieves ALL commits associated with the project's cluster (clusters determined by WoC algorithms).
   - Source: [data_to_timeseries_P2c.sh](../scripts/data_to_timeseries_P2c.sh)